Bar Crawls: Nuremberg – The Altstadt

 This slideshow requires JavaScript.

 That’s no slight boast either considering the options all around you.
 No beer I’ve ordered here has ever been anything less than absurdly fresh, not to mention all being reasonable value.
-They select some of the highlights of the Franconian beer scene – rotbier, landbier, rauchbeer, schwarzbier and weissbier, among others.
+They select some of the highlights of the Franconian beer scene – Rotbier, Landbier, Rauchbier, Schwarzbier and Weissbier, among others.
 Sublime.

 As the evening approaches, you may choose now as the time to fortify your stomach, but even if you don’t rest assured of a pleasant atmosphere in Hutt’n’s surprisingly locals-dominated taproom.
 It’s the kind of place I imagine picturing for motivation if I had been trekking in the desert.

-6. Hausbrauerei Altstadthof does the whole ‘city brewery’ thing quite differently to most German cities, which is interesting in itself given Nuremberg is a stereotype of a traditional German city and because this particular operation are based within spitting distance of the castle (though it’ll be the people at the castle spitting on you rather than vice versa).
+This venue does whole ‘city brewery’ thing quite differently to most German cities, which is interesting in itself given Nuremberg is a stereotype of a traditional German city and because this particular operation are based within spitting distance of the castle (though it’ll be the people at the castle spitting on you rather than vice versa).

-You won’t find an enormous bierhalle selling stock German cuisine across mile-long communal tables, but instead a modestly sized taproom with a central bar and stools around it.
+You won’t find an enormous Bierhalle selling stock German cuisine across mile-long communal tables, but instead a modestly sized taproom with a central bar and stools around it.
 There’s limited bench seating to the left and right as well.
-Altstadhof hasn’t been open long, but the choice of fixtures and furniture are well chosen and will gain character over time.
+Altstadthof hasn’t been open all that many years, but the choice of fixtures and furniture are well chosen and will gain character over time.

 Other than the beers almost constantly taking a long time to pour (adjust the flow rate perhaps?), there’s very little to dislike about this place.
 A good pub atmosphere and a nice place to strike up a conversation – it’s clear there’s a bigger mission than purely running a pub – they sell all kind of spin-off products – mustard, whiskey, brandy, but we’ll let them off.
 I’ve spent many a good hour in this place.

-However, to round things off, I recommend checking out 8.
-Bar USG6, (aka.
+I recommend checking out 8.
+Bar USG6 🇩🇪, (aka.
 Nachtwächter) a lively little night bar with two floors.
 Record store by day and mini-club at night, you’ll find decent prices, and young crowd friendly enough to not worry about anyone increasing the mean average.
 The bar combines the very old with the very new in quite a stark fashion – difficult to explain without being there.

 What better to round off a good Day Out in Nuremberg than some late night fun in one of the most historic cellars!